-* Three-year contracts may be extended for a further year.
+* The contract includes provision for a possible extension of up to one additional year.

 The RSPB does not bind itself to accept the lowest or any Tender, and reserves the right to accept part only of a Tender.
 RSPB reserves the right to procure individual elements of the required solution from one or more supplier as appropriate.